vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 (Ăśv.gr.III.9.6; Gaut.I.9.60; Manu IV.75; Viş.Sm.70.3; Sm.A. p.
 70).

 A series of slokas attributed to Vyasa follow.
 Tryambaka intro- duces them by emphasizing the first ruling given.
 'Sexual inter- course with one's husband should not be performed with wet feet.'[^18] The relevant śloka reads as follows.
 'If a woman makes love with her husband when her feet are wet, she deprives her husband of long life and goes to hell herself.'[^19] This ruling is applied elsewhere to men as well as women.
-Manu VI.76, for example, rules that one should eat with one's feet still wet (i.e. from the purificatory sprinkling; ärdrapādas tu bhunjīta; cf. Vis.Sm.68.34) but one should not make love with wet feet (nārdrapādas tu samviset).
-‘Make love' (samviśet) is glossed by the commentators as 'sleep' (sayīta, Sarv.; supyāt, Kull.; cf. närdrapadaḥ supyāt, Vis.
+Manu VI.76, for example, rules that one should eat with one's feet still wet (i.e. from the purificatory sprinkling; ārdrapādas tu bhunjīta; cf. Vis.Sm.68.34) but one should not make love with wet feet (nārdrapādas tu samviset).
+‘Make love' (samviśet) is glossed by the commentators as 'sleep' (sayīta, Sarv.; supyāt, Kull.; cf. nārdrapadaḥ supyāt, Vis.
 Sm.70.1; Sm.A.p.70, etc.).
 However, paintings of Rādhā having her wet feet dried by a maid- servant (e.g.Randhawa 1962: plate X) are obviously more piquant if the first meaning is assumed.
 On these grounds, I suspect that the young bride described by Sinha (1980:123) as having her feet massaged is in fact having her wet feet properly dried.

 The next two ślokas (also attributed to Vyāsa) return to the subject of the wife's attire.
 ‘If a woman makes love with her hus- band while wearing a bodice, she will certainly be a widow in three years or even sooner.
 If a woman (dayitā; lit. "beloved") makes love with the "palm-leaf" type of earrings (talapattra) dangling from her ears, she will be a widow in this life within five or seven years, '[^20]

 The reasons for both rulings seem self-evident.
 Regarding the first, we may recall the earlier requirement that a woman should always cover her breasts (section IIA, p.90, note 69).
 The rule that she should remove her bodice for love-making reinforces the idea that women of this class usually wore bodices in public.
 In Tryambaka's circles at least, it seems that a woman's naked breasts

-[^18]: ärdrapadaya bhartṛsango na kartavyah // Sdhp.20v.4.
+[^18]: ārdrapadaya bhartṛsango na kartavyah // Sdhp.20v.4.

 [^19]: tathā ca vyāsaḥ // ārdrapādā ca yā nārī bhartṛsangam samācaret / āyusyam harate bhartuḥ sā nārī narakam vrajet ¡¡ Sdhp.20v.4-6 (Vyāsa) <?
 20. kancukena samam nārī bhartṛsangam samacaret tribhir varsais ca madhye vā vidhavā bhavati dhruvam // tālapattragalatkarṇā dayitā maithunam vrajeť pañcame saptame varṣe vaidhavyam iha jāyate ¡¡ Sdhp.20v.6–8 (tālā- patra' amended to tālapattra°; Vyāsa) < ?